The Bondi to Bronte Walk (Highlights and Map)

 Bronte Beach

-Like Tamarama, Bronte’s water conditions can be dangerous at times, so you must always follow the directions of the surf lifesavers.
+Like Tamarama, Bronte’s water conditions can be rough at times, so it’s important to always follow the directions of the surf lifesavers.

-Bronte Park, just behind the beach, is a large, grassy area with excellent BBQ and picnic facilities.
-The strip of cafes just down the road is a nice area for coffee, breakfast, or lunch.
+Just behind the beach, Bronte Park offers plenty of grassy space for picnics and barbecues.
+The strip of cafés down the road is perfect for a coffee, breakfast, or lunch.

 Bronte Park